clarke-99/old_custom_classes/README.md

     - Removes outliers using parametric and non-parametric methods.
     - Creates correlation heatmaps.
     - Calculates and graphically displays the Variance Inflation Factor (VIF) for each feature.
-    - Analyzes feature distributions and creates QQ plots.
+    - Analyses feature distributions and creates QQ plots.
     - Transforms data based on a user-defined skew threshold, then compares the transformations using various statistical tests to assess normality, recreating QQ plots for those that pass.
     - Automates the identification of epsilon and theta parameters for DBSCAN.
     - Automatically saves graphs generated during the process using the project name.